OpenRailAssociation/technical-committee/project_proposals/RCM OSS.md

 * Specification of RCM-DX format in tender in CH/EU for sourcing new diagnostic vehicles  <br>

 2024:
-* Publication of design for open source RCM-DX R/W library
+* Publication of design for open-source RCM-DX R/W library
 * Publication of RCM Viewer manual<br>

 2025:
-* RCM-DX open source RW library
+* RCM-DX open-source RW library

 ## What other organizations in the world should be interested in this project?